cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 ### The DHCP Protocol

-“DHCP” stands for “Dynamic Host Configuration Protocol”.
+"DHCP" stands for "Dynamic Host Configuration Protocol".

 DHCP uses a four-step exchange: